Algonac, Michigan

+Incorporated as a village in 1867 and again as a city in 1967, Algonac is located at the southern end of the St. Clair River and contains a long boardwalk and riverfront park.
+Algonac State Park is located just north of the city.
+The city is also notable for the founding and headquarters of the now-defunct Chris-Craft Boats company.

 History

 Long occupied by Native American tribes, Algonac was settled in 1805 by European American John Martin, in the newly-organized Michigan Territory.
 The area had been known by French colonists, the first Europeans to settle here, as Pointe Du Chêne ("oak point", because of local trees).
 The later British colonists called it Manchester.
 In 1836, it was the fourth village laid out by Americans along the St. Clair River.
 Its present name was coined by Henry Schoolcraft and applied to the area in 1843.

 Most settlement did not occur until the mid-19th century and later.
 In 1863, the small community was described as containing "a church, two or three saw-mills, a grist-mill, woollen factory, and about 700 inhabitants".
 It served as the center of a farming area.
 The economy was also based in lumbering, shipping, and trades associated with maritime activities on the Great Lakes.

+The village of Algonac was within Clay Township, although the two municipalities are administered autonomously since Algonac incorporated as a city in 1967.